-Fellowship director Kannan Ramar, MBBS, M.D., reviews a polysomnogram with fellow Joseph H. Skalski, M.D.
+Fellowship Director Dr. Kannan Ramar reviews a polysomnogram with fellow Dr. Joseph H. Skalski

-During your clinical training in the Pulmonary and Critical Care Medicine Fellowship, you are under the direct supervision of a Mayo Clinic physician consultant.
-This helps you make the most of your educational experiences while ensuring the best quality of patient care delivery.
+During your clinical training in the Pulmonary and Critical Care Medicine Fellowship, the direct supervision of a Mayo Clinic physician consultant helps you make the most of your educational experiences while ensuring the best quality of patient care delivery.

 You gain experience in: